Hello Atwater Village, California

 Atwater Village is an extremely diverse, comfortable neighborhood in northeast Los Angeles.
-A more mature neighborhood which mainly focuses on family values and farmers markets, Atwater Village balances a variety of palettes of local flavors, vintage threads, and modern accents.
+A more mature neighborhood that mainly focuses on family values and farmers’ markets, Atwater Village balances a variety of palettes of local flavors, vintage threads, and modern accents.

 Quieter than its more trendy Eastside of Los Angeles neighborhoods, Atwater Village truly has a close village feel and individuals are just as warm and welcoming.

 ITS ALL ABOUT LOCATION